sperry781/EightPuzzle/README.md

 # EightPuzzle
-Java application that uses various search techniques
+Java application that uses various search techniques to solve an Eight Puzzle